csparpa/pyowm/README.md

 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/csparpa)

 ##  What is it?
-PyOWM is a client Python wrapper library for the OpenWeatherMap (OWM) web API.
+PyOWM is a client Python wrapper library for OpenWeatherMap (OWM) web APIs.

-It allows quick and easy consumption of OWM weather data from Python applications via a simple object model and in a human-friendly fashion.
+It allows quick and easy consumption of OWM data from Python applications via a simple object model and in a human-friendly fashion.

 PyOWM runs on Python 2.7 and Python 3.4+ (but watch out!
 Python 2.x will eventually be dropped - [check details out](https://github.com/csparpa/pyowm/wiki/Timeline-for-dropping-Python-2.x-support))